talmi/draft-bdmgct-spring-srv6-security/draft-bdmgct-spring-srv6-security.md

 # Threat Model

 This section introduces the threat model that is used in this document.
 The model is based on terminology from the Internet threat model {{RFC3552}}, as well as some concepts from {{RFC9055}} and {{RFC7384}}.
+Details regarding inter-domain segment routing (SR) are out of scope for this document.

 ## Security Components